-Remedy: Reset the remote by disconnecting the remote communications cable from the inverter for 5 seconds and then reconnect (see figure 2-2).
-If the fault continues, check/replace the remote cable.
+Remedy: Reset the remote by disconnecting the remote communications cable from the inverter for 5 seconds, and then reconnect it (see Figure 2-2).
+If the fault continues, first check/replace the remote cable.
+This cable is 4-wire telephone cable.